mauri870/blog/content/posts/watch-ya-buffer-size.md

 ```

 The make language constructor is initializing a byte array of chunkSize
-items and a custom capacity, which is allocated straight away.
+items and a custom capacity.

 NewInfoFromMedia, which is visible in the CPU profile uses this method
 to create a buffer: